plone/training/docs/voltoaddons/01-addon-basics.md

 Then run `yarn develop`, which will bring the package in `src/addons` and adjust `jsconfig.json`.

-### Add the addon as workspace
+### Add the add-on as workspace

 The Volto project is itself a Javascript package, and we want to "plug" here other Javascript packages that we will develop.
-The Volto project itself becomes a monorepo, with the Volto project being the "workspace root" and each addon needs to be a "workspace", so that yarn knows that it should include that addon location as a package and install its dependencies.
+The Volto project itself becomes a monorepo, with the Volto project being the "workspace root" and each addon needs to be a "workspace", so that yarn knows that it should include that add-on location as a package and install its dependencies.

 Change the Volto project's `package.json` to include something like: